flaxmans/CompBio_on_git/Assignments/08_Independent_Project_Step1.md

             + proper spelling and grammar, etc.
             + PLEASE use and follow [the markdown template that Sam has provided][mdtemplate] for this assignment.

     b.
 Create a **5-minute PowerPoint presentation** that you will deliver to classmates in the second or third week of April.
 Details on how this will be done will be announced after spring break.
 A [suggested template is available in the Assignments directory](https://github.com/flaxmans/CompBio_on_git/blob/master/Assignments/08_Suggested_Presentation_Template.pptx) of Sam's repo.
+    **UPDATED**: For part b (the presentation), please make a 5-minute screencast of you giving your presentation, this presentation will be uploaded to Canvas as part of Assignment 8.
+See helpful links, below

+    c. **UPDATED**:  Peer review TWO classmates' videos.
+Canvas will automatically assign these to you.
+Peer reviews will be due by Friday, 4/17, at 11:59 p.m.

 <hr>

-### DUE DATE: Friday, 4/10, 11:59 p.m.
+### DUE DATE: ~~old: Friday, 4/10, 11:59 p.m.~~ Monday, 4/13, 11:59 p.m.
-+ email your presentation to Sam
++ ~~old: email your presentation to Sam~~ **UPDATED**: Submit screencast to Canvas using "Submit" option for Assignment 8 there in Canvas.
 + push your markdown doc to GitHub (make sure it has a sensible title and is in a sensible subdirectory of your repo)

 <hr>